codex-storage/nim-codex/docs/TWOCLIENTTEST.md

 We're now ready to upload a file to the network.
 In this example we'll use node 1 for uploading and node 2 for downloading.
 But the reverse also works.

-Replace `<FILE PATH>` with the path to the file you want to upload in the following command:
+Next replace `<FILE PATH>` with the path to the file you want to upload in the following command:

 ```bash
  curl -H "Content-Type: application/octet-stream" -H "Expect: 100-continue" -T "<FILE PATH>" 127.0.0.1:8080/api/codex/v1/data -X POST